 Excuses, excuses and more excuses for being late

-So, you are a little late for a business meeting but it should be okay, right?
+You’re a little late for a business meeting but it should be okay, right?
 It is only a few minutes and besides it was not really your fault was it?
-The traffic was worse than you expected, that last e-mail was important and the people you are meeting are normally laid back and friendly so they will probably cut you some slack.
+The traffic was worse than you expected, that last e-mail was important and the people you are meeting are normally laid back and friendly so they will probably cut you some slack for being late.
 The meeting can start without you and you can quickly get up to speed, right?
 You’re not hurting anyone, are you?

 Being late is totally excusable, right?

 Business people are busy people.
 I’m a busy business person.
 We have to make rapid and often automatic decisions about the world in general and the people we interact with in order to stay sane and make sense of the world.
 Everybody does this.

 This is basic emotional intelligence at work.
-Understand yourself and regulate your behaviour in order to manage your relationships with others.
+Understanding yourself and regulating your behaviour in order to manage your relationships with others.

 Being late never hurt anyone, did it?